vina19/Django-Movie-Wallet/README.md

 # Movie Wallet

-#### A Django based Web application that allowing the user to Sign-in, Sign-up, display the movie description from Imdb, and play movie trailer from the YouTube.
+#### A Django based Web application that allowing the user to Sign-in, Sign-up, display the movie description from Imdb and save it in database, and play movie trailer from the YouTube.
-#### This project also save all those data in database.

 ## Sign-in Page View
 ![sign in](https://user-images.githubusercontent.com/46719712/57828101-d7f8e900-776f-11e9-92bb-6febfa6c8aa5.PNG)